brimoran/RDataViz/README.md

 ### R tips

+This section is not intended to provide a comprehensive primer for R.  Rather it is a collection of the useful tips that the data viz examples use and an opportunity to explain why they are used.

 #### Working directory

 For simplicity, I would suggest keeping your R scripts and data sources in the same directory.
-If you do, the following code can be used to set your working directory to the location of the R script and will help ensure that your work is easily portable for others:
+If you do, the following code can be used in your scripts to set your working directory to the location of the R script.
+This will help ensure that your work is easily portable for others:

 ```r
 setwd(dirname(rstudioapi::getActiveDocumentContext()$path)) # set working directory
 ```

-*Note*: this requires R studio to be used and the rstudioapi library to have been installed.
+*Note*: this requires R studio to be used and the rstudioapi library to have been previously installed.

 #### Loading libraries

 A nice solution to help ensure that your code can be shared easily with colleagues is to install necessary packages on the fly if they are not already present in another R installation.
-The following for loop example achieves this:
+The following for-loop example achieves this:

 ```r
 #Load required libraries (installing them if necessary)